 German-Israeli Foundation for Scientific Research and Development (GIF)

-Grants averaging €20,000 to Israel and Germany early-career scientists employed at qualifying IHEs, government, and nonprofit research agencies and hospitals for projects in exact sciences, engineering, and social sciences.
+Grants to Israel and Germany early-career researchers affiliated with qualified institutions for sustainability-related projects.
 The purpose of this program is to encourage young scientists to establish professional relationships with their counterparts in Israel and Germany.

 GrantWatch ID#: 161844

 - The budget for a solo PI will be capped at EUR 25k.

 - The budget for collaborative projects will be capped at EUR 75k.